Understanding Alcohol Rehab & Treatment Options

 Outpatient Alcohol Rehab

-Outpatient rehab allows patients to live at home while attending treatment.
-This includes individual and group recovery programs in a clinical setting, such as a doctor’s office or treatment center.
-Patients return home at the end of each session and return for regularly scheduled appointments.
-Many patients choose to live in a sober living house, rather than their primary residence, to facilitate better recovery.
+Outpatient alcoholism rehab allows clients to live at home while attending treatment.
+This includes individual and group recovery programs in a clinical setting.
+Clients return home at the end of each session and return for regularly scheduled appointments.
+Many choose to live in a sober living to facilitate better recovery from alcoholism.

 How long is alcohol rehab?